 Copyright Page – Optional

 If you choose to copyright your dissertation, you should include a copyright page.
 The copyright page should be a separate page and no longer than one page.
-All content on this page should be centered.
+All content on this page should be centered horizontally and vertically.

 Copyright © [year]